kapsiry/sikteeri/README.txt

 * django (1.2, known not to work on older versions)
 * simplejson
 * pysqlite, if using Python < 2.5
+* gettext

+The virtualenv install script installs everything but the Python sqlite extension.

 HOW TO RUN
 ==========